-Download the software and unzip
+Download the latest software from here.

 Each joystick can be configured as follows:

 E/F/G/H – Joystick Axis Assignment.
 Setting one side will clear the other, allowing for positive/negative mappings.
 For example setting E will clear G.

 I – Visual indicator of current joystick position